Some links in this post may be affiliate links

 Maintain the soil slightly moist in the cold period but never allow the soil to dry out completely.
 Ascertain that the pot has a drainage hole and the soil is draining properly to prevent it from getting soggy.
 Read more on how to water houseplants correctly.

-There are two possible causes of flowerbud drop in Begonia lucerna.
-One possible cause is too dry air.
+One possible cause of flowerbud drop in Begonia lucerna is too dry air.
 To increase humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
 Do not mist the leaves to avoid fungal diseases infestations.

-The second possible cause of flowerbud drop in Lucerna Begonia is underwatering resulting in too little moisture in the soil.
+The second possible cause of flowerbud drop in Lucerna Begonia is underwatering.
 Maintain the soil moist at all times during the growing season and slightly moist during the cold period but never let the soil dry out completely.

-Brown leaf tips in Begonia lucerna are caused by too dry air.
+Brown leaf tips in Begonia lucerna are caused by low humidity.
 Set the pot on a wet pebble tray to elevate humidity but do not mist the leaves to prevent fungal diseases.
 You may also grow the plant in a well-lit bathroom, kitchen, laundry area and other humid areas in the home.

-Pale, rotting leaves in Begonia lucerna are due to overwatering or too wet soil which reduces oxygen concentration in the soil.
-This results in the death of the roots which means they cannot take up water and nutrients to the leaves.
-They begin dying due to lack of food and eventually the entire plant dies.
+Pale, rotting leaves in Begonia lucerna are due to overwatering or too wet soil.
+This reduces oxygen concentration in the soil resulting in the death of the roots.
+Once the roots die they cannot take up water and nutrients to the leaves.
+Therefore, the leaves begin dying due to lack of food and eventually the entire plant dies.

 Homeplantsguide.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.